 For tax years 2018 and forward, a civilian spouse of a military servicemember can choose to have the same state of legal residence for taxation purposes.
 This will include the the year the two were married and all following tax years during the marriage.

-To claim tax-exempt from Ohio withholdings:
+How do I claim tax-exempt from Ohio withholdings?